sandes93/Reddit-Data-Visualize/README.md

 # Reddit-Data-Visualize

-A Data visuzlizer written in python and javascript.
+A Data visualizer written in python and javascript.